AnggaR96s/Reforestation/README.md

-## What do you give a sick lemon?
-Lemonaid.
+## I’m on a whiskey diet.
+I’ve lost three days already.